 Then the fun started.
 The architects of DSM III and DSM IV, men who had built their careers on this very approach, launched an increasingly fierce attack on the work of their successors.
 Robert Spitzer began the assault, but he was ailing with a bad case of Parkinson’s disease.
 Soon Allen Frances, who had retired to Southern California to take care of his wife, took up the cause.
 Frances proved a tenacious critic who moved beyond purely intra-professional criticism and launched a sustained campaign of vilification in the mainstream media.
 Relentlessly, he and Spitzer attacked the science (or lack of science) that lay behind the proposed revisions, and raised warnings that they would further reveal psychiatry’s tendency to pathologize normal human behaviors.
 For orthodox psychiatrists, it was a deeply embarrassing spectacle.
 It is one thing to be attacked by Tom Cruise and the Scientologists, quite another to come under withering assault from one’s own.
 Wounded, the leaders of American psychiatry struck back with ad hominem attacks, alleging that Spitzer and Frances were clinging to past glories, and going so far as to suggest that the latter, by far the more energetic of the two, was motivated by the potential loss of $10,000 a year in royalties he still collected from DSM IV.
 (Left unmentioned was how dependent their professional association had become on the multimillions in royalties a new edition promised to provide.)
 The prolonged spat forced a delay in the issuance of the new manual, but seems to have done little to alter its basic structure and contents.

 Frances, in particular, has been one of Greenberg’s key informants, though an increasingly reluctant one because, for all his noise, he remains at heart loyal to the psychiatric enterprise in ways Greenberg is not.
 But there have been plenty of others willing to share information about the sausage-making.
 Not many of them, though, have come from within the charmed circle actually working on the new edition of the manual.
 The APA made everyone who joined the enterprise sign a non-disclosure agreement, and it has aggressively sought to enforce this policy.
 Interim documents posted by the task force on the web have later vanished: a futile attempt to manipulate history.
 (Greenberg is not the only one who took the precaution of downloading these documents to prevent their being airbrushed away.)
 An amateur British blogger, Suzy Chapman, had the chutzpah to start a site devoted to linking the critics of the revisions and assembling their objections.
 She found herself threatened by the APA’s corporate lawyers — told that the very name “DSM” was protected by US trademark law, and if she used it, she should expect to be sued.
 Again, the bullying backfired.
-Word of what had happened leaked, and , renamed, attracted more traffic than ever.
+Word of what had happened leaked, and her site, renamed, attracted more traffic than ever.

 4. Godot Psychiatry